Current EAS (201) Facts

 • The current NYSTCE EAS (201) page lists 40 selected-response items and 3 constructed-response items.

-• The EAS appointment is 2 hours 30 minutes, including 15 minutes for tutorial and nondisclosure steps and 2 hours 15 minutes of testing time.
+• The EAS appointment is 2 hours 30 minutes total, with 15 minutes for the CBT tutorial and nondisclosure agreement and 2 hours 15 minutes of testing time.

-• EAS is a computer-based test offered by appointment year-round, Monday through Saturday except some holidays.
+• EAS is a computer-based test offered by appointment year-round, Monday through Saturday except some holidays; CST logistics are test-specific and must be verified separately.

 Current official EAS snapshot

 The NYSTCE EAS (201) test page is the source to check before you register.
-As of this update, that page lists the Educating All Students test as a computer-based test with 40 selected-response items and 3 constructed-response items.
-It also lists a 2 hour 30 minute appointment, with 15 minutes reserved for the CBT tutorial and nondisclosure agreement and 2 hours 15 minutes for actual testing.
+As of this update it lists the Educating All Students test as a computer-based test (CBT) with 40 selected-response items and 3 constructed-response items.
+The appointment is 2 hours 30 minutes total, of which 15 minutes is reserved for the CBT tutorial and the nondisclosure agreement and 2 hours 15 minutes (135 minutes) is actual testing time.

-The same test page lists test dates by appointment year-round, Monday through Saturday, excluding some holidays.
-It lists test sites in New York State and nationwide, a passing score of 520, and a test fee of $80.
-Those facts are useful for planning, but you should still recheck the test page in your NYSTCE account before paying because fees and policies can change.
+The same page lists testing by appointment year-round, Monday through Saturday, excluding some holidays, with test sites in New York State and nationwide.
+It lists a passing score of 520 and a test fee of $80.
+Recheck the page in your NYSTCE account before paying, because fees and policies can change between administrations.

 EAS facts table